SichengStevenLi/llama_index/llama-index-integrations/llms/llama-index-llms-ipex-llm/examples/README.md

 > <=4.34.

 ### Text2SQL Example
-This example [text2sql](./text2sql.py) demonstrates how to use `IPEX-LLM` and llama_index to run a text-to-SQL model on Intel hardware.
-This example shows how to create a database, define a schema, and run SQL queries using low-bit model optimized with `IPEX-LLM`.
+This example [text2sql](./text2sql.py) demonstrates how to use LlamaIndex with `ipex-llm` to run a text-to-SQL model on Intel hardware.
+This example shows how to create a database, define a schema, and run SQL queries using low-bit model optimized with `ipex-llm`.
 ### Setup
-It requires `llama-index-embeddings-ipex-llm` package as it uses `IPEX-LLM` embedding.
+It requires `llama-index-embeddings-ipex-llm` package as it uses `ipex-llm` embedding.
 >
 > ```bash
 > pip install llama-index-embeddings-ipex-llm